 (c) Notice of First Meeting of Creditors in certain cases involving over 200 creditors.
 For chapter 9, 11, and 12 cases with more than 200 creditors and parties in interest listed, the debtor is directed to give the trustee, if any, all creditors, and other parties in interest at least twenty-one (21) days' notice by mail of the Notice of Chapter __ Bankruptcy Case, Meeting of Creditors, & Deadlines entered by the court in each bankruptcy case.

 (d) Creditor's designation of preferred address.
-If a creditor has designated a person or organizational subdivision in accordance with 11 U.S.C. § 342(f), the court's CM/ECF system will ordinarily replace any nonconforming address for that creditor on the mailing matrix, with the designated address noted with the symbol "(p)" next to the address.
-However, it is the duty of the creditor to review the matrix and, if its designated address does not appear, to file a request for notice in the particular case.
+If a creditor has designated a person or organizational subdivision in accordance with 11 U.S.C. § 342(f), the court’s electronic case filing system will ordinarily replace any nonconforming address for that creditor on the mailing matrix, with the designated address noted with the symbol “(p)” next to the address.
+If a designated address does not appear, it is the duty of the creditor to review the matrix and file a request for notice in the particular case.

 (e) Amended or incomplete filings.
 If an amendment is filed adding creditors or creditor addresses, the debtor must comply with LR 1007(b)(5).

 (f) Extension of time to serve notice.
 If the court issues an order granting an extension of time to serve the notice required by LR 2002(c), the original creditors' meeting must be continued, and a new date for the meeting must be set.
 Any motion or request to extend the time to serve the notice will be deemed to waive the deadlines that run from the first date for the meeting of creditors and to stipulate that the deadlines run from the renoticed meeting date.